hjwylde/git-fmt/README.md

 #### Examples

 See the [docs/example-configs/](https://github.com/hjwylde/git-fmt/tree/master/docs/example-configs/)
-    directory for some common pretty-printers and their corresponding omnifmt config.
+    directory for some common pretty-printers and their corresponding omnifmt config (pull requests welcome for more).
 Just don't forget to actually call the config file `.omnifmt.yaml`!

 **NB:** I haven't tested them fully, be careful in case one is buggy.